DuckyTeam/Plumage/packages/component-library/scripts/icons/README.md

 to make them available for every user of the design system.

 > Note: at the end of these steps, you do **not need** to deploy a new version of the library to make new icons available.
+> Simply uploading icons to the bucket "static.ducky.eco' is enough to make them available for usage.
+> **However**, to have them listed on Storybook, you need to build and deploy the latest version of Storybook.

 ### Download, clean, rename, generate enum